rasql/pygame-tutorial/docs/6_gui/gui.rst

     self.img0.blit(self.text_img, (x, y))
     self.img = self.img0.copy()

-The image `img0` is the orignal, used for scaling.
+The image `img0` is the original, used for scaling.
 The `img` is the one used for drawing.

 Here is a code example: